How to Make a Lung Model in 6 Easy Steps

 • Marker or crayon

-After you hit submit, a copy of the PDF file will be sent to your email.
-Then you can download the template onto your computer and print it out.
+After you hit subscribe, a copy of the lung model template will be sent to your email.
+Then, you can download the template onto your computer and print it out.

 Instructions for making a healthy lung model

-Kids can make their own lung model in just 6 steps!
+Kids can make a DIY lung model in just six steps!

-Step 1 cut nose and mouth from printable template
+Step 1 cut nose and mouth from free printable template for kids

 Step 1.

-Print template and cut out one nose and mouth.
+Print the template and cut out one nose and mouth.

 (Cut out more if you want to make more lung models!)